HTML: Foundation — Entities

 The sequence of normal space characters in the first <p> gets reduced down to one single space (as per the default behavior of HTML).
 However, in the second <p>, the sequence of non-breaking spaces, each denoted as &nbsp; show up as they are written in the source code.

-The &nbsp; entity can be really handy when we just want to add an extra space or two somewhere in HTML but don't necessarily want the power of preformatting for this.
+The &nbsp; entity can be really handy when we just want to add an extra space or two somewhere in our HTML but don't necessarily want the power of preformatting for this.

 Less-than (<) and greater-than (>)